subin5/sce213-pa0-2020f/README.md

 - DO NOT ALLOCATE/DEFINE AN ARRAY TO HOLD `struct entry`.
 Instead, each entry should be dynamically allocated and freed using `malloc` and `free`.

+- **(Added Sep 16 1pm)** DO NOT ACCESS `prev` and `next` in `list_head` directly.
+You should use the functions provided by the library to modify entries in the list instead of exploiting internal data structures.
+YOU WILL NOT GET ANY POINT IF YOUR CODE ACCESS THESE VARIABLES DIRECTLY.

 ### Logistics
 - This is an individual project; you must work on the assignment alone.